-The band went on and performed ‘Voodoo Child’ as scheduled, but once Lulu introduced the band for their classic take on ‘Hey Joe,’ the Experience veered loudly off script.
-A raucous freeform feedback-drenched jam eventually gave way to ‘Hey Joe,’ but then midway through, Hendrix stopped the band, announcing, “We’d like to stop playing this rubbish and dedicate a song to the Cream, regardless of what kind of group they may be in.
+The band went on and performed "Voodoo Child" as scheduled, but once Lulu introduced the band for their classic take on "Hey Joe," the Jimi Hendrix Experience veered loudly off script.
+A raucous free-form, feedback-drenched jam eventually gave way to "Hey Joe," but midway through, Hendrix stopped and announced: “We’d like to stop playing this rubbish and dedicate a song to the Cream, regardless of what kind of group they may be in.
 We dedicate this to Eric Clapton, Ginger Baker and Jack Bruce.”

-At that moment, the band plowed through an instrumental version of the Cream classic ‘Sunshine Of Your Love.’
+At that moment, the band plowed through an instrumental version of the Cream classic "Sunshine of Your Love."
 Cream had just announced their breakup, hence the tribute.
-"We played past the point where Lulu might have joined us,” said Redding.
-“Played through the time for talking at the end, played through [producer] Stanley [Dorfman] tearing his hair, pointing to his watch and silently screaming at us."
+"We played past the point where Lulu might have joined us," Redding added.
+"Played through the time for talking at the end, played through [producer] Stanley [Dorfman] tearing his hair, pointing to his watch and silently screaming at us."

 This stunt, which led to a ban on Hendrix and friends by the BBC, was imitated eight years later by Elvis Costello during an appearance on Saturday Night Live.
 Costello and the Attractions started off playing "Less Than Zero," before he stopped the song and the band kicked into "Radio Radio."
 NBC banned Costello for 12 years.
 He later admitted that it was indeed an homage to Hendrix on the Lulu show.